secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/JavaScript Deobfuscation/Deobfuscation Examples/HTTP Requests.md

 ### POST Request
-- To send a `POST` request, we should add the `-X POST` flag to our command, and it should send a `POST` request:
+- To send a `POST` request, we should add the `-X POST` flag to our command, and it should send a `POST` request.
 ```shell-session
 secmancer@htb[/htb]$ curl -s http://SERVER_IP:PORT/ -X POST
 ```